 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

-• Higher SEER-rated air conditioners include more features to help you save more.
-These features may involve variable-speed cooling.
-Instead of operating at full blast continuously, these air conditioners can adjust blower speeds customized for your cooling needs.
-This results in quieter and more energy-efficient air conditioning.
-While an air conditioner with a better SEER rating is often pricier, it could be eligible for additional rebates.
-And the energy savings over its life span could help it pay for itself.
+• Higher SEER-rated air conditioners come with extra features to help you save more.
+These features may include variable-speed cooling.
+Instead of running at full speed all the time, these air conditioners can adjust blower speeds customized for your cooling requirements.
+This results in quieter and more energy-efficient comfort.
+While an air conditioner with a higher SEER rating is usually more expensive, it could be eligible for additional rebates.
+And the energy savings over its life span may help it pay for itself.

-Start Your Air Conditioning Installation with AW Heating & Air Conditioning Today
+Kickstart Your Air Conditioning Installation with AW Heating & Air Conditioning Right Away

-When you’re researching air conditioning replacement, the company who installs it is just as essential as the model you select.
-AW Heating & Air Conditioning is one of the most trusted names for air conditioning installation in Lincoln.
-From helping you select the recommended solution for your home to discussing financing options to professional installation, partnering with us is a breeze.
-Call us at 402-438-7992 to start today!
+When you’re planning for air conditioning replacement, the company who hooks it up is just as essential as the model you go with.
+AW Heating & Air Conditioning is one of the top names for air conditioning installation in Lincoln.
+From helping you select the recommended solution for your house to going over financing options to professional installation, working with our professionals is a breeze.
+Contact us at 402-438-7992 to begin right away!